glotzerlab/hoomd-blue/sphinx-doc/units.rst

 Units
 +++++

-HOOMD-blue follow self-consistent units.
-This means that users are free to define the units (e.g. meters versus centimeters for length) of HOOMD-blue's base units, and units of all derived quantities can be determined from the user selected units.
-For instance if the base length is chosen to be 1 meter, energy 1 Joule, and mass 1 kilogram, then velocity is in meters per second, but if one nanometer is chosen for length, kilojoules per mole for energy, and 1 amu for mass then velocity is in nanometers per picosecond.
+HOOMD-blue does not adopt any particular system of units, but instead follows a self-consistent system of units.
+Users are free to define HOOMD-Blue's base units (e.g. meters versus centimeters for length), and units of all derived quantities can be determined from the base units.
+For instance if the base units are chosen to be 1 meter, 1 Joule, and 1 kilogram, then velocity is in meters per second, but if one choses nanometers for length, kilojoules per mole for energy, and 1 amu for mass then velocity is in nanometers per picosecond.

 Base Units
 ============